itsToggle/trakt-scraper/README.md

 Future To-Do's

+        - Maybe Add Scraper Support for Services like: Jacket, a4kscrapers,..
+I will probaply stick with my own format.
+        - Add Fileshare Services as alternative download source for torrents.
+Maybe hdencode?
         - I cant get the Console to update indepently from the WebUI.
         - Only Rarbg is currently scraped
         - Premiumize *is* currently searched for chached torrents, but torrents that arent cached are only added to RealDebrid and *not* Premiumize.